Doctor of Physical Therapy

 - Does the NCC DPT Guarantee for North Central College students mean it is less likely applicants from other schools will be accepted?

 - This is a great question, and no!
 Although we want to acknowledge the North Central College undergraduate student is well aligned with the mission, vision, values, and commitment of our program already, and provide them a guaranteed admission option, we also know that applicants from outside of North Central are equally important and likely to align with our mission, vision, values, and commitment.
 In addition to wanting our future students to align with our mission, vision, values, and commitment, we also want a diverse class in every sense of the word: race/ethnicity, age, gender, and gender identity, sexual orientation, religion/spirituality, disability, socioeconomic status and background, worldview, and/or lived experience.
-It is very difficult to all types of diversity if all students come from one source.
+It is very difficult to have all types of diversity if all students come from one source.
 Therefore, although our North Central undergraduates are important to us, we look forward to having applicants from many different educational backgrounds!

 - Is the application process different for North Central College students vs. applicants from other institutions?

 - No, the application process is not different for North Central College students.
-The faculty of the North Central College DPT Program believe North Central College students should all experience the same opportunities as part of the DPT educational experience and that begins with the application process.
+The faculty of the North Central College DPT Program believe North Central College DPT students should all experience the same opportunities as part of the DPT educational experience and that begins with the application process.
 Completing an application for PT school is part of the journey to becoming an excellent physical therapist and can be a time of important self-reflection.
 This experience is equally valuable to all students, regardless of where they achieve their undergraduate degree.

 - How many students are admitted into the program each year?